axch/rules/README.md

 License
 =======

-This file is part of Rules, a pattern matching, pattern dispatch, and term rewriting system for MIT Scheme.
+This file is part of Rules, an extensible pattern matching, pattern dispatch, and term rewriting system for MIT Scheme.
 Copyright 2010 Alexey Radul.

 Rules is free software; you can redistribute it and/or modify it under